mpro34/Concurrency/README.md

 # Email Server
-Built and email server that handles requests concurrently.
+Built an email server that handles requests concurrently.